-BLOOD WORK/LEAD Each child also needs blood work and a lead test within 90 calendar days of enrollment.
+IRON LEVEL/LEAD Each child also needs blood work and a lead test within 90 calendar days of enrollment.

 DENTAL It is the parent/guardian's responsibility to schedule a dental exam within 90 calendar days of the child's enrollment with Head Start.
-Gundlah Dental Clinic will be providing dental services for Head Start children onsite at some centers on a limited basis.
-Oak Orchard Health provides dental services for Head Start children at their office in Warsaw, New York.
+Gundlah Dental Clinic and Oak Orchard Health provide dental services for Head Start children at their locations.